 Please share with other K-12 educators who may qualify.

-The deadline to submit an application has past.
-The Bright Ideas Prize Team will make their awards grants in early October.
+The application deadline is midnight Friday, August 31st.
+The Bright Ideas Prize Team will make their grant awards in early October.

 How will I know if I have been awarded a grant?

 Winners will not be notified in advance.
 We will come to your classroom totally by surprise.
-The Bright Ideas Prize Team will be making its rounds to winning schools October 4th and 5th.
+The Bright Ideas Prize Team will be making its rounds to winning schools in early October.
 The Team will come to your school with cameras rolling, balloon bouquets, goodie bags and a big check.
 We’ll ask your school principal to take us to your room.

 If a teacher leaves a school, are the supplies purchased with a Bright Ideas grant his/hers or do they belong to the school?